About the National Day of Prayer (NDP)

 Throughout America’s history, many Presidents have designated certain days to be set aside for the purpose of prayer.
-They have issued numerous proclamations over the years, requesting that citizens take time to seek God’s divine intervention in the affairs of our nation.
+By issuing presidential proclamations, our nation’s leaders have requested that citizens take time on specific days to seek God’s divine intervention in the affairs of our nation.

-Every year since, the President and all 50 governors have signed proclamations designating the first Thursday in May as a day of prayer, requesting that citizens of all faiths pray for our nation.
+Since then, every President and all 50 governors have signed proclamations designating the first Thursday in May as a day of prayer, requesting that citizens of all faiths pray for our nation and for their community.

-Year by year, millions of people join together all across America at various public gatherings in city halls, county courthouses, state capitols, libraries, parks, businesses, churches and homes to pray.
+Year by year, millions of people join together all across America to pray and worship God at various public gatherings in city halls, county courthouses, state capitols, libraries, parks, businesses, churches and homes.
+It is estimated that there will be more than 60,000 prayer gatherings nationwide this year.

 For more information about NDP